Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_10/_index.md

 - `task_10("Foo","bar")` should print `no common letters`

 There should only be one call to `print` or `console.log` in your whole function.

+## Check your understanding

+- what should the output look like if there are only 2 common characters?
+How can you check that your code handles this condition?
+- what should the output look like if there are 3 common characters?
+How can you check that your code handles this condition?
+- what other special cases are there?
+How can you check if they work?